mischah/michael-kuehnel.de/_posts/2015-09-15-bootstrap-kickstart.md

 ### Advantages a.k.a. »The Management Summary«

 As a result of this you gain the following advantages: First and foremost you will save time.
 When setting up new projects as well as when working with projects over time.
-Furthermore the standardization across projects is leading to more transparency and an easier know-how-transfer between teams.
+Furthermore the standardization across projects is leading to more transparency and an easier know-how-transfer between developers and teams.

 Get over to [Github](https://github.com/micromata/bootstrap-kickstart) to clone, fork, download, report issues, create pull request or do whatever you want with this project.
 Please be aware of the licenses of the components we use in this project.
 Everything else that has been developed by the contributions to this project is under [MIT License](https://github.com/micromata/bootstrap-kickstart/blob/master/LICENSE).

 Have fun :octocat:

-You find the most important parts of the *README* below in case you prefer to continue reading over here.
+You find the most important parts of the *README* below, in case you prefer to continue reading over here.

 ---